 John Ruskinʼs cousin, daughter of Janet (“Jessie”) and Patrick Richardson of Perth.
-For her life dates, see Viljoen, Scottish Heritage, 184, 185 She married Parker Bolding, a lawyer, in 1848 (Hilton, John Ruskin: The Early Years, 112).
+For her life dates, see Viljoen, Scottish Heritage, 184, 185.
+She married Parker Bolding, a lawyer, in 1848 (Hilton, John Ruskin: The Early Years, 112).

-In 1826, following the death by consumption of Ruskinʼs cousin, James Richardson, who had lived at Herne Hill, Margaret Ruskin declared a ban on “bringing ourselves under such responsibility” by adopting relativesʼ children into the household.
-Nonetheless, by April 1827, Margaret declared “how great a relief” she felt owing to the arrangements for Mary to live at Herne Hill for at least part of the year.
-Perhaps Margaret was led to this exception by Maryʼs gender, since in the same April 1827 letter she conveyed to John James her satisfaction in having a female companion, a Miss DePree, to stay with her “while you are away” on business travel, “and it seems to be her real desire to make herself useful and spare me trouble” in such tasks as sewing and shopping.
-Following the death of Maryʼs mother, Jessie Richardson, in May 1828, Maryʼs residence at Herne Hill became permanent until her marriage (Burd, ed., Ruskin Family Letters, 144, 156, 157 n.
+In 1826, following the death by consumption of Ruskinʼs cousin, James Richardson, who had lived at Herne Hill, Margaret Ruskin declared a ban on “bringing ourselves under such responsibility” by adopting relativesʼ children into the household (Margaret to John James Ruskin, 15 May 1826).
+Nonetheless, one year later, Margaret expressed “how great a relief” she felt owing to the arrangements for Jamesʼs sister, Mary to live at Herne Hill for at least some extended periods of time (John referring, e.g., to having “changed very much in my lessons for while mary was with me I said them very ill every day”).
+Perhaps Margaret was led to this exception by Maryʼs gender and personality, since in the same letter she conveyed to John James her satisfaction in having a female companion, a Miss DePree, to stay with her “while you are away” on business travel, “and it seems to be her real desire to make herself useful and spare me trouble” in such tasks as sewing and shopping.
+Mary may have been viewed in the same capacity (Margaret to John James Ruskin, 28 April 1827; John to John James Ruskin, May 1827, in Burd, ed., Ruskin Family Letters, 144, 156, 157, 157 n.
 2).